ccoutant/dwarf-locations/013-generalize-address-spaces.md

 >     The DWARF expression is ill-formed if AS is not one of the values defined by
 >     the target architecture specific `DW_ASPACE_*` values.

-In Section 2.5.4.4.5 "Implicit Location Description Operations" of [Allow location description on the DWARF evaluation stack] proposal, after the definition of `DW_OP_implicit_pointer`, add:
+In Section 2.5.2.3 "Implicit Locations" of [Allow location description on the DWARF evaluation stack] proposal, after the definition of `DW_OP_implicit_pointer`, add: